 BottleTree grew from a dream in my head into a reality and was one of the hardest and most rewarding chapters in my life.
-I am grateful for all of the challenges (lessons), blessings and magic that BottleTree brought to my world.
-I actually did manage to maintain a modicum of studio practice and exhibit during this ten year chunk of time, fitting in an hour here and an hour there, but once BottleTree closed in March of 2015, I made a vow to the universe (and a recommitment to my practice) to make art every day.. and so far (writing this is 2018) I have made art almost every day.
+I am grateful for all of the challenges and lessons it brought, and for the many blessings and magic that BottleTree brought to my world.
+I actually did make art during this ten year chunk of time, fitting in an hour here and an hour there, but once BottleTree closed in March of 2015, I made a vow to the universe (and a recommitment to my practice) to make art every day.. and so far (writing this is 2018) I have made art almost every day.

 To find out more, just google us...